Patapsco Female Institute: Archer era

 Robert Harris Archer (1812 - 1875) was a native of Harford County, Maryland.
 He was a graduate of West Point and resigned from the army in late 1837.
 In the 1840s he started a girls' school in Baltimore.
 He ran girls' schools the rest of his life.
 This Robert H. Archer is sometimes confused with his first cousin, Robert H. Archer (1820 - 1878).
 The other Robert H. Archer was the brother of Confederate general James Jay Archer and served in the Confederate Army, mostly on his brother’s staff.

-The PFI under Robert H. Archer was different from the school run by Almira Hart Lincoln Phelps.
+The PFI under Archer was different from the school run by Phelps.
 The school was larger, the fees were higher, the girls had more freedom of movement, and more students stayed at the school when classes were not in session.
 Mr. Archer had programs year round for the girls.
 He was observed, for example, in July, 1857, with some of the girls at one of the spas in what was then western Virginia.
 The demographics of the student body were different.
-When Almira Hart Lincoln Phelps came to PFI she brought students with her from the Rahway school.
+When Phelps came to PFI she brought students with her from the Rahway school.
 Some had also attended the West Chester school.
 Many girls came from states north of Maryland.
 Besides the students she brought with her, the PFI’s existing student body was primarily from Maryland and Virginia.
 Mr. Archer through his family had southern connections.
 There was a much greater deep south representation in Mr. Archer’s student body in his school in Baltimore, which would continue at the PFI.
-With greater freedom of movement, staying at school year round, present for more years, 21, from 1856 -1877, Mr. Archer’s student body made a larger impression on the local community than Almira Hart Lincoln Phelps’s students.
+With greater freedom of movement, staying at school year round, present for more years, 21, from 1856 -1877, Mr. Archer’s student body made a larger impression on the local community than Phelps’s students.